Where Was Gaul?

-The Gauls had an advanced society with coinage, iron working, and a unifying culture.
-They did not have a singular government.
-Each Gallic tribe ruled it's own tribal lands and had it's own rulers, but the Gauls united under several confederations in the face of Roman invasions.
+The Gauls had an advanced society with coinage, iron working, and a unifying culture, but they did not have a singular government.
+Each Gallic tribe ruled it's own tribal lands and had it's own rulers, with the Gauls uniting under several confederations in the face of Roman invasions.
 Gallic tribes settled from modern Belgium to Spain, and they had kingdoms from modern France to Anatolia.

-Ancient Gaul covered a much greater area than the country of France.
-The first area to be conquered by the Roman Republic was name Cisalpine Gaul.
-It was composed of all the territory north of the river Rubicon and south of the Alps, stretching across modern Italy from France to Austria.
+Ancient Gaul covered a much greater area than modern France.
+The first area to be conquered by the Roman Republic was named Cisalpine Gaul.
+It was all the territory north of the river Rubicon and south of the Alps, stretching across modern Italy from France to Austria.
 The tribes settled in this area were the first wave of Gallic expansion into Eastern Europe.

 Gauls had occupied northern Italy after a series of wars with the Etruscans and Romans.
 Interim warfare continued as the Roman Republic expanded south and north, but the Cisalpine Gauls managed to sack Rome in 390 BC.
 The sack of Rome would be the high point of the military success of the Cisalpine Gauls, while inscribing the Gauls into the Roman social thought as enemies, and from 290 BC to 190 BC the Cisalpine tribes were conquered by the Roman Republic and their lands turned into a Roman province.

-was conquered by the Romans in 121 BC for several reasons.
+Transalpine Gaul was conquered by the Romans in 121 BC for several reasons.
 By this time Rome had territory in Spain and lucrative trading ports along the coast that they needed to connect to Italy.
-To achieve an easy and safe route to Hispania the Roman Republic made a deal with the city-state of Marseille and drove the Celtic tribes off the Mediterranean coast.
+To achieve an easy and safe route to Hispania the Roman Republic made an alliance with the city-state of Masallia and drove the Celtic tribes off the Mediterranean coast.

-Rome was able to build a road from Italy to Hispania as a result of their victory as well as building several cities to prevent any further Gallic incursions from central France.
-This had the effect of making the Gallic tribes work towards greater confederation as well as fueling massive support for Hannibal's invasion of Italy.
+Rome was able to build a road from Italy to Hispania as a result of the victory over the transalpine Gauls as well as building several cities along the trade routes to prevent any further Gallic incursions from central France.
+This had the effect of making the Gallic tribes in Gaul proper work towards greater confederation as well as fueling massive support for Hannibal's invasion of Italy.
 The Gauls saw Hannibal as a chance for liberation from Rome, and their numbers swelled his ranks.
-There were around fifty-thousand Gallic warriors supporting Hannibal's army in Italy throughout the campaign.
+There were around fifty-thousand Gallic warriors supporting Hannibal's army in Italy throughout his campaign.

 Rome was granted a way into Gaul when the Helvetica, a Gallic tribe from modern Switzerland, began to invade Gaul.
-Julius Caesar led his armies into Gaul to protect Celtic tribes that had sworn allegiance to Rome and conquered most of the country while doing so.
+Julius Caesar led his armies into Gaul to protect Celtic tribes that had sworn allegiance to Rome and conquered most of the country while allegedly defending it.
 When it appeared the Romans were going to occupy Gaul many of the Gallic tribes betrayed Caesar and joined a massive uprising under Vercingetorix.
 Caesar repressed the Gallic revolt in his Gallic Wars from 58 BC to 52 BC.

 Gaul after the Roman Conquest

-Caesar's conquests destroyed the Gallic kingdoms in Europe.
+Caesar's conquests destroyed the last vestiges of the Gallic kingdoms in Europe.
 It is estimated that one in five Gauls died during Caesar's conquest, and many more were enslaved.
 After Caesars conquest the only remaining Gallic kingdom was in Gallicia, in eastern Anatolia.
-This area was absorbed into the Roman Empire under Caesar Augustus.
+This area was later absorbed into the Roman Empire under Caesar Augustus.

 Rome and Gaul had an intertwined fate due to proximity and history.
 Roman conquest destroyed the Gallic tribal system, but those Gauls who survived the Roman invasion maintained some parts of their culture.
 Roman Gaul was a unique area that became the heart of the Western Roman Empire through taxation and recruitment for the army.

 The conquest of Gaul changed Rome as much as it changed Gaul.
-Senators and Equestrians came from Gallic territories.
-Generals like Caesar, Constantine, and Marc Antony all made their fortunes and armies in Gaul.
+Senators and Equestrians came from Gallic territories, while generals like Caesar, Constantine, and Marc Antony all made their fortunes and armies in Gaul.
 Gaul was forced to accept Rome, but only by incorporating Gaul was Rome able to achieve it‘s imperial ambitions.